 Dilated comprehensive eye examination at the time of diagnosis and then continue every year.

-For type 1 diabetes Dilated comprehensive eye examination to be done when diabetes duration is ≥ 5 years.
+For type 1 diabetes Dilated comprehensive eye examination to be done when the diabetes duration is ≥ 5 years.

 CARDIAC [HEART] TESTING: